 Visit one of Scotland’s prettiest ports

 Tobermory Distillery, which was established in 1798, creates some of Scotland’s finest single malt whiskies.
 The distillery and visitor’s centre can be found close to the port.
-To find out more about life on the Isle of Mull, we spoke to distillery tour guide Kathryn:
+To find out more about life on the Isle of Mull, we spoke to a distillery tour guide, Kathryn: